• Skip to primary navigation

 Assembling boulangere potatoes in baking dish.

-Use a food processor with a slicer attachment to quickly slice your potatoes to the required thickness.
+• To save time, use a food processor with a slicer attachment to quickly and evenly slice your potatoes to the required thickness.
+This will also ensure that all the potato slices are the same size, which will help them cook evenly.

-Use an ovenproof dish that is roughly 20cm by 30cm.
+• Use an ovenproof dish that is roughly 20cm by 30cm, as this will provide enough space for the potatoes to cook evenly.

-Dot a little butter over the top of the dish before baking it in the oven, for an extra indulgent finish.
+• Dot a little butter over the top of the dish before baking it in the oven, for an extra indulgent finish.
+This will help the potatoes brown and crisp up on top.

 🍴 Serving suggestions

-Serve these perfect boulangère potatoes as an alternative to roast potatoes for Sunday lunch.
-It goes really well with a leg of lamb!
+Serve the boulangère potatoes as an alternative to roast potatoes for Sunday lunch.

-They're also great with creme fraiche chicken, pork and chorizo stew, or slow cooker pork chops, with some nice green vegetables such as roasted tenderstem broccoli.
+They're also great with creme fraiche chicken, pork and chorizo stew, or slow cooker pork chops, with green vegetables such as roasted tenderstem broccoli.

 Boulangère potatoes in a white baking dish.